Hossam-Nasser/Quarizm_Tech_task/README.md

 A brief introduction about myself: My name is Hossam, and I'm a mobile developer with two and a half years of experience.
 I've developed around eleven applications for both Android and iOS using Flutter.
 Currently, I'm working at a company called HNE Features.

 ## Project Overview
 A comprehensive Flutter application that allows users to browse specialists (doctors, consultants, trainers) and book appointments with them.
 Built with clean architecture, Cubit state management, and dependency injection using injectable.
+The app currently runs using mock data, but Firestore has been implemented as an alternative data store.

 ## Features